Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \end{assumption}

-We will provide some intuition for this assumption.
+Let us provide some intuition for this assumption.
 Given an EWM rule $\hat{G}_{n,k}$, the value of the empirical welfare is given by $W_n(\hat{G}_{n,k})$.
-From the perspective of $\mathcal{G}$-regret, what we would really like to know is the value of population welfare $W(\hat{G}_{n,k})$.
-Although this is not knowable, suppose we could define $C_n(k)$ as $W_n(\hat{G}_{n,k}) - W(\hat{G}_{n,k})$, then the penalized objective $W_n(\hat{G}_{n,k}) - C_n(k)$ would be exactly $W(\hat{G}_{n,k})$.
-Since implementing such a $C_n(k)$ is impossible, we require our penalty to be a good upper bound on this quantity to obtain our results.
-We are now ready to state our main workhorse result about the $\mathcal{G}$-regret of the PWM rule:
+To evaluate $\mathcal{G}$-regret, we would ideally like to know the value of population welfare $W(\hat{G}_{n,k})$.
+Although the latter quantity is unknown, if we could define the (infeasible) penalty $C_n(k)$ as $W_n(\hat{G}_{n,k}) - W(\hat{G}_{n,k})$, then the penalized objective $W_n(\hat{G}_{n,k}) - C_n(k)$ would be exactly equal to $W(\hat{G}_{n,k})$.
+Since implementing such a $C_n(k)$ is impossible, our assumption requires that our feasible penalty be a good (empirical) upper bound on $W_n(\hat{G}_{n,k}) - W(\hat{G}_{n,k})$.
+In Section \ref{ss:PWMpen}, we provide some specific examples of penalties that satisfy this assumption.
+In particular, we show that a standard ``hold-out" procedure can be formalized as such a penalty.
+We are now ready to state our main workhorse result: an \emph{oracle inequality} that characterizes the $\mathcal{G}$-regret of the PWM rule.